shkawada/mini-DST/README.md

 # Introduction

-The purpose of mini-DST project is to provide a "minumum" set of data from fully-simulated MC samples.
+The purpose of mini-DST project is to provide a "minumum" set of data from fully-simulated (or SGV-based) MC samples.
 When we perform physics analysis, we should use full detector simulation samples to make your analysis as realistic as possible if you are allowed to use such MC samples and you are familiar with it.
 However, for beginners and theorists who are typically not familiar with how to handle with it, the full information of simulation/reconstruction is too much and too complex.
-The mini-DST project is reducing such complexitity, but mini-DST file still have useful information for the analysis.
+The mini-DST project is reducing such complexitity, and will provide smaller file size mini-DST which still have useful information for the analysis.

 # Detail Description (WIP)